falk-m/blog/posts/2025-02-26-uuids/README.md

 date: '2025-02-26'
 ---

-In my next task at work, i have to import data from an api with uuds as primary key and relations between the data entities.
+In my next task at work, I have to import data from an API which use UUIDs as primary key and for relations between the data entities.
-Shopware also use since version 6 uuids insted of integers as primary keys.
+Shopware also use UUIDs since version 6 instead of integers as primary keys.
-In this article i want to descripe best practices to handle uuids in mysql databases.
+In this article I want to describe best practices, to handle UUIDs in MySQL databases.

-## whats it
+## What's it

-UUids are a (most randomly) 16 byte unique identifire.
+UUIDs are a (most randomly) 16 byte unique identifier.
-A example 32 byte Char representation is: ```8fb12b2f-9183-456f-a50f-0b37720710c6```
+These 16 bytes mostly are represented as a 32 byte hex character string like this: ```8fb12b2f-9183-456f-a50f-0b37720710c6```

 The simplest way to generate one: